aligator/dev/README.md

 ```
 And this with only typescript as (dev)-dependency which I use anyway.

-The needed "glue" code (which is really not much) for that resides in `src/plainJSX` and typescript needs to now about it by using this config:
+The needed "glue" code (which is really not that much) for that resides in `src/plainJSX` and typescript needs to know about it by using this config:
 ```json
 {
     "compilerOptions": {